Cloudy Water can be a sign of decaying organic debris in the pond; there are a few simple solutions which can fix this.

 New Pond Syndrome (NPS)

-If your pond has been recently set up, it will be susceptible to chemical changes.
-This may include ammonia/nitrite/nitrate spikes, discoloured water or other signs of chemical imbalances.
+If your pond has been recently set up, it will be susceptible to chemical changes as your pond's ecosystem develops.
+This is commonly called 'New Pond Syndrome (NPS)'.
+This may include ammonia/nitrite/nitrate spikes as your pond's Nitrogen Cycle begins, discoloured water or other signs of chemical imbalances.

 It is important that you keep an eye on your pond after establishing it; look out for any of the following symptoms: